 Step 2: Invest in a good pair of shoes.
 Your feet are important and you should take care of them with routine ball releases and intrinsic musculature strengthening.
 Besides the daily care for your feet, make sure to get a good pair of shoes that are made for your running goals.
 Visit a local shoe store and invest in yourself.

 Step 3: Start slow.
 It doesn’t matter if this is your 50th marathon or your first time off the couch.
 We all need to build up the capacity to cover distance and achieve our goals.
 Having a plan will also help you stay accountable and stop you from going out too quickly.

 Step 5: Strength is never a weakness.
 Continue to build strength throughout your running to maximize your conditioning and reduce the risk of injuries.
-Use training styles that include good core conditioning and glute focus to help with spinal health.
+Use training styles that include good core conditioning (such as Pilates Mat Foundations) and glute focus (such as Pilates Barre or CoreAlign) to help with spinal health.

 Good luck this running season!

 -Dr. Alex Mackenzie